ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 Processing done by various of these files can be suppressed by setting `$cs_token` differently.
 See Control over Input.

+### Dictionary Augmentation Files
+| `plurals.txt`     | is a list of word pairs, singular and plural form
+| `canonicals.txt`     | is a list of word pairs, original and canonical form, that override what CS might have decided.
+| `currencies.txt`     | map currency words to currency concepts it defines
+| `months.txt`     | lines of month names and abbreviations
+| `numbers.txt`     | lines of words that have numeric value (see below)
+| `systemfacts.txt`     | lines of  system concepts, declaring them as concepts

+Numbers.txt entries will list the word, give its value, and define how to interpret its type.
+REAL_NUMBER is a word that directly represents a number, like two.
+WORD_NUMBER is a word that implies a number value, like dozen.
+FRACTION_NUMBER is a word that implies a faction value like half.

 # Common Script Idioms